 If you are unsure if mold testing is necessary for your particular situation, contact Lamunyon Mold today to speak with a mold inspector about our mold testing process — 1-785-367-2494.

-Hiring a Trained & Certified Mold Inspector In Kansas To Test For Mold
+Hire A Trained & Certified Mold Inspector In Kansas To Test For Mold

 Yes, the scientific data from testing is important.
-But, mold tests are just one component of a complete mold inspection.
+But mold tests are just one component of a complete mold inspection.
 A comprehensive mold inspection provides context for the results.
-When it comes to figuring out any underlying mold issues, we need to fully understand the conditions of the indoor environment in order to know what caused the mold, the severity of the mold, how to remove the mold, and how to prevent future regrowth.
+When it comes to figuring out any underlying mold issues, we need to fully understand the conditions of the indoor environment to know what caused the mold, the severity of the mold, how to remove the mold, and how to prevent future regrowth.